 The Georgians will tell you that it is super dangerous, the Russians that there is no problem!
 The region is still quite famous for its crime rate in the south, around Gal, near the Georgian border.
-Better not to hang out in abandoned buildings alone and/or in the evening etc. The basic rules actually.
+Better not to hang around abandoned buildings alone and/or in the evening etc. Basic rules actually.

 Note however that if there was an escalation between the two during your stay in Abkhazia, the Ingur border could be closed, and you get stuck in this small country unrecognized by the international community, with no embassy or consulate to help you.

 The HALO trust (NGO specialized in mine clearance) declared Abkhazia mine-free in 2011.
 But they apparently remain explosives and others unexploded items, hidden and forgotten by people in some houses, gardens, fields and ammunition stores …

 Houses and other abandoned buildings are a paradise for URBEX fans, but be careful, none were checked by the authorities, there are no signs prohibiting or warning at the entrance.
 You enter at your own risk.

 Last but not least, Abkhazians drive a bit like crazy … So watch out when crossing the road.

 Solo female traveler : I went alone, twice, to Abkhazia.
 The first time in the spring, when there were few to no tourist.
 I strongly advise you not to hitchhike, especially if you are not used to it.
 I myself have a lot of experience but I stopped after 2 days because I did not feel comfortable and safe with my drivers, most of whom were young men.

 My second time, in the middle of the tourist season, I’ve tried again and I had no problems with wide range of different drivers, all very nice: 50+ years old Abkhaz men, Russian women, families etc